Close-up of beehives in early spring in a UK apiary

 March feels like the true start of the beekeeping season in much of the UK.
 The days are noticeably longer, bees fly more often and the brood nest usually begins to expand.
 At the same time, the weather can still swing between warm sunshine and cold snaps, so careful judgement is needed when planning your first full inspections.

 This page is part of the BeezKnees Year in the Apiary – monthly beekeeping calendar.
-It focuses on March beekeeping tasks in the UK: when to carry out first spring inspections, how to assess brood and food, when to add supers and how to prepare your apiary for a season of growth.
+It focuses on March beekeeping tasks in the UK: when to carry out first spring inspections, how to assess brood and food, when to add supers and how to prepare your apiary for a season of rapid growth.
+March is also the point where feeding decisions, brood assessment, varroa monitoring and early swarm planning start to connect as you move toward April.

 March at a Glance – Key Spring Priorities